micmejia/bible-dump/NKJV/Isaiah/Isa 28.md

 ###### 1
-Woe to the crown of pride, to the drunkards of Ephraim, Whose glorious beauty _is_ a fading flower Which _is_ at the head of the [^a]verdant valleys, To those who are overcome with wine!
+Woe to the crown of pride, to the drunkards of Ephraim, Whose glorious beauty _is_ a fading flower Which _is_ at the head of the verdant valleys, To those who are overcome with wine!

 ###### 2
 Behold, the Lord has a mighty and strong one, Like a tempest of hail and a destroying storm, Like a flood of mighty waters overflowing, Who will bring _them_ down to the earth with _His_ hand.